sez11a/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/00-intro.markdown

 out, according to the form fields tutorial planning section -->

-In addition to the Java classes, Soy templates, and JavaScript files, @product@ applications contain a `bnd.bnd` file to manage the module's metadata, and a `build.gradle` file to manage its dependencies and build properties.
+In addition to the Java classes, Soy templates, and JavaScript files, @product@ applications contain a `bnd.bnd` file to manage the module's metadata and a `build.gradle` file to manage its dependencies and build properties.
 This example follows those patterns.

+In the next article, you'll put these concepts to work and create a new form field type.

 <!-- UPDATE WHEN TEMPLATE PROJECT IS PUBLISHED ON repository.liferay.com
 +$$$